SivapriyaVenkateswarar/Compiler_Design/Theory/Syntax-Directed translator/notes.md

    - If the current node is a **terminal** and matches the lookahead, advance in both the input and the parse tree.
    - Update the lookahead to the next terminal in the input.
 5. **Repeat**
    - Continue until the parse tree fully generates the input string.
+(Uses backtracking).

 ### Predictive Parsing